-February 8, 2010: Steve Jobs reportedly flips out over a tweet sent from an iPad by a Wall Street Journal editor.
+February 8, 2010: Steve Jobs reportedly flips out over a tweet sent from an iPad by an editor at The Wall Street Journal.

 The reason?
 Apple showed the iPad to top staffers at the news outlet months ahead of its official release.
-While Jobs already had unveiled the device to the public, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.
+While Jobs already had unveiled the device to the public a couple of weeks before, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.

 The tweet quickly disappeared.

-During the run-up to the iPad’s launch, Jobs met with The Wall Street Journal and The New York Times.
-Apple wanted to get the news organizations on board developing flashy apps for the upcoming tablet.
+During the run-up to the iPad’s April 2010 launch, Jobs met with The Wall Street Journal and The New York Times.
+Apple wanted to get the news organizations on board to develop flashy apps for the upcoming tablet.
 Some of the journalists got their hands on the tablet.
 One inevitably took to Twitter to show off his early access.

 Jobs was having none of it.